 With all the beer sampling, it may seem like the kiddies should stay at home.
 Not so.
 Organizers have gone to great lengths to make sure that the whole family gets to participate.

-Page 2 of 2 - “Dover Macaroni Kid is coming in with bounce houses and will sell wristbands for the whole day for $3,” Hoffman said.
+“Dover Macaroni Kid is coming in with bounce houses and will sell wristbands for the whole day for $3,” Hoffman said.
 “They are also doing macaroni bracelets and necklaces and running a coloring contest that will include prizes like tickets to the zoo, the children’s museum or admission for bowling and the arcade.”

 Jungle John will be there, too, with a five-foot alligator and a 12-foot python and will put on a free reptile show.
 For the curiously brave (and non-squeamish), adults and kids alike will even have an opportunity for some up-close-and-personal face time with some of the reptiles.